 Are you the parent of an underage child accused of a crime and wondering if you should hire a juvenile crimes defense attorney?
-Having a child enter the juvenile justice system can be frightening to say the least.
-As a parent, you worry how your child will be treated, if your child will be housed with adult prisoners, and what the road ahead holds not just for your child, but for your entire family.
-No matter the crime—from juvenile theft crimes to drug possession and juvenile DUI—the Jardine Law Offices and our Bountiful juvenile crimes defense attorney can help.
+Having a child enter the juvenile justice system can be frightening, to say the least.
+As a parent, you worry about how your child will be treated, if your child will be housed with adult prisoners, and what the road ahead holds not just for your child, but for your entire family.
+No matter the crime—from juvenile theft crimes to drug possession and Juvenile DUI—the Jardine Law Offices P.C. and our Bountiful juvenile crimes defense attorney can help.
 We have a deep knowledge of the juvenile court system and the complexities surrounding juvenile crimes and have a history of advocating for underage offenders.
 Contact us as soon as possible following your child’s arrest so that we can help formulate your child’s defense.

 Juvenile crimes can range from minor to severe.
 Juvenile crimes tend to fall into three categories: status crimes, property crimes, and violent crimes.
 We’ll be focusing on the latter two, as status offenses are considered minor and don’t usually result in serious penalties.